Sidney Psalms

 The Sidney or Sidneian Psalms are a 16th-century paraphrase of the Psalms in English verse, the work of Philip and Mary Sidney, aristocratic siblings who were influential Elizabethan poets.
-Mary Sidney completed them some time after the death of her brother in 1586 and presented a copy to Queen Elizabeth I of England in 1599.
+The Psalms were published after Philip's death in 1586 and a copy was presented to Queen Elizabeth I of England in 1599.
 The translation was praised in the work of John Donne.

 Psalm 1

-Psalm 1 is the first in the Sidney Psalter written by the brother and sister Phillip and Mary Sidney in the 16th century.
-Psalm 1 as discussed here was written by Philip Sidney in the late 1500s.
-It is a poetic adaptation of the psalm that appears in the biblical Book of Psalms.
-Although many psalm translations were made in the Renaissance period, the Sidney psalms differ from the others in their concentration on aesthetics.
-Though some claim this detracts from true translation (see later on this page) they are still praised today for their creative poetic forms.
-Of the contemporaries, John Donne praised them as "The highest matter in the noblest form" (Donne, 1896).
+Psalm 1 is the first in the Sidney Psalter and was written by Philip Sidney in the late 16th century.
+A poetic adaptation of this psalm appears in the biblical Book of Psalms.
+The Sidney psalms differ from other psalm translations from the Renaissance period in their focus on aesthetics.
+Though some claim this detracts from true translation they are still praised today for their creative poetic forms.
+Of the contemporaries, John Donne praised them as "The highest matter in the noblest form".

 Themes

-Psalm 1 is, as the title suggests, the first psalm in the biblical Book of Psalms and so the first in the Sidney Psalter.
-As the first psalm it can be seen as setting up several themes which recur through the Psalter:
+The first psalm sets up themes which recur through the Psalter:

 Separation of sinful from righteous

 The Book of Psalms, including the Sidney Psalter, is concerned with being righteous.
-There are pious apologies (i. e. in Psalms 31 and 51) that blame God (i. e. in Psalm 22) and others (i. e.
-Psalm 109), when people are not completely sinless.
-However, this may be due to the recurring theme of judgement, of separating out the sinners from the righteous.
-This begins Psalm 1, where the wheat is literally sorted from the "chaff" – "the wicked, but like chaff" (Sidney, 2009, p.
-11).
+Psalms 31 and 51 contain pious apologies which blame God (Psalm 22) and others (Psalm 109), when people are not completely sinless.
+There is a recurring theme of judgement to separate sinners from the righteous.
+This begins Psalm 1, where the wheat is literally sorted from the "chaff" – "the wicked, but like chaff".

-"Not with the just, be their meetings placed" (Sidney, 2009, p.
-11).
-This may be one of the most commonly recurring themes in the Psalter.
-Here are a few examples: